STAY IN THE HIMALAYAN MOUNTAINS

 Left-libertarianism endorses full self-ownership, but differs on unappropriated natural resources.
-Right-libertarianism holds that unappropriated natural resources may be appropriated by individuals.
+Left-libertarianism, also known as left-wing libertarianism.
 Left-libertarianism holds that unappropriated natural resources belong to everyone and must be distributed in some egalitarian manner.
+Left-libertarians differ from other libertarians with respect to how much people can appropriate in terms of unowned natural resources.
+Though all libertarians hold that there is some constraint on how resources can be appropriated, left-libertarians insist that this constraint has a distinctively egalitarian character.
+Left-libertarianism can imply egalitarian redistribution.
+Right-libertarianism holds that unappropriated natural resources may be appropriated by individuals. left-libertarians think it implausible that people who first use or claim natural resources thereby become entitled to unequal benefits.
+Since natural resources are not created or produced as such, left-libertarians claim that the value of these resources belongs in some sense to everyone.
 Leonard Read rejected the concepts of left and right libertarianism, calling them "Authoritarianism."
 Libertarianism is a term used by political philosophies which seek to promote individual liberty and seek to minimize or abolish the state.

 Libertarian socialism is often used as a synonym for non-individualist anarchism or socialist anarchism, to dilineate it from individualist libertarianism.
 People who do not use libertarianism as a synonym for anarchism but use it to refer to individualistic free-market economy philosophy only, refer to free-market anarchism as libertarian anarchism.
 Libertarianism is also synonymous with classical liberalism.
 The word libertarian is an antonym of authoritarian.
 Till recently the term libertarianism was often used as a synonym for Anarchism.